tigerbeetle

 If no account matches an ID, no object is returned for that account.
 So the order of accounts in the response is not necessarily the same as the order of IDs in the request.
 You can refer to the ID field in the response to distinguish accounts.

-accounts = client.lookup_accounts([100, 101])
+= client.lookup_accounts([100, 101]) accounts

 Create Transfers